Last Updated on September 16, 2024 by teamobn

 Today, in community gardens and backyards, a new victory garden movement has captured the attention of people in a fractured economic environment.

-In cities and in suburban areas, there is a surging interest in growing organic food.
+In cities and in suburban areas, there is a surging interest in growing vegetable garden in containers.
 Retailers around the world are experiencing hefty sales increases for organic products.
 Online retailers are reporting the highest sales growth.

 Do you live in an apartment or a small home and yearn to grow your own fresh organic vegetables?
 Don’t let a perceived lack of space stop you.
 Container gardening allows you to grow organic vegetables even in the smallest of spaces.